drupaldiversity/administration/content-team/working-docs/social-media-policy.md

 ## Responding to Harassment
 *What steps do we take when someone is harassing the group*

-How do we define harassment to the group (or it’s volunteers)?
+How do we define harassment to the group (or its volunteers)?
 - Comments that contain abusive, vulgar, offensive, threatening language, personal attacks of any kind, unsupported accusations, defamatory language or offensive terms that target specific individuals or groups.
 - Comments that reveal personally identifiable information (PII) or personal attacks against volunteers of this group.

 How do we respond to the harassment?
-- Moderation and participation guidelines
+- Moderation and participation guidelines.
 - Talk within the group and leadership to discuss the situation.
 - Report the harassment to Twitter
 - Possibly escalate to the CWG.